What painkillers are safe to take when I'm breastfeeding?

 What about other painkillers?

-Dr Philippa strongly recommends that, if you’re thinking of taking any medication other than paracetamol or ibuprofen while breastfeeding, you absolutely should ask your doctor about it first.
+"If you’re thinking of taking any medication other than paracetamol or ibuprofen while breastfeeding," says Dr Philippa, "you really should ask your doctor about it first.

 Dr Philippa Kaye works as a GP in both NHS and private practice.
 She attended Downing College, Cambridge, then took medical studies at Guy’s, King’s and St Thomas’s medical schools in London, training in paediatrics, gynaecology, care of the elderly, acute medicine, psychiatry and general practice.
 Dr Philippa has also written a number of books, including ones on child health, diabetes in childhood and adolescence.
 She is a mum of 3.